Cormor/ComposeOverscroll/README.md

             .fillMaxWidth()
             .overScrollVertical(), // * u should do it state = scrollState, // * u should do it
-            flingBehavior = rememberOverscrollFlingBehavior { scrollState } // * u should do it after compose 1.3.x because this's a new param.
+            flingBehavior = rememberOverscrollFlingBehavior { scrollState } // * u should do it after compose 1.3.x because this's a added param.
         ) {
             // ...
         }